 Of course, I am speaking of Europeans who live in urban cities and can walk to any of a number of bakeries that produce delicious breads that can be purchased and enjoyed daily.
 I don’t have that luxury, so I try to keep a loaf or two in the freezer and store today’s fresh bread in a cloth bag for tomorrow.
 If I store it well, I have the option to warm it slightly in the oven and serve bread that is still delicious.
 Of course, if it’s heirloom tomato season, I just might make Panzanella.

 Now that you know how to store fresh bread, you need a good recipe for a homemade loaf and a fabric bread bag to store it in.
-You’re in luck on both accounts.
-You can give my recipe for Mocha Bread a try and enter to win a beautiful linen bread bag from Fresh Eggs Daily.
+You can see the recipes from our Bread Baker’s Series and browse the selection of bread bags from Fresh Eggs Daily.